Home Forensic Scientist Forensic Science Programs in Vermont

 Forensic science is a highly interdisciplinary field, which means that the skills you gain as an undergraduate or graduate student may be useful in a number of work environments and work titles.
 Throughout your degree, try to shadow professionals in different areas of forensic science, complete internships or practicums at local agencies, and get experience in as many different settings as possible.

 If your favorite part of your education was working in the laboratory, you may be looking at forensic science technician positions.
-Forensic science technicians are in high demand across the United States, although there is currently no salary or job outlook data for Vermont.
+Forensic science technicians are in high demand across the United States.
 In this position, you may be employed by the state, your county, or your city.
 Technicians often work with many investigators and detectives to prioritize evidence, process it, and get results back to those who need them.
+In Vermont, forensic science technicians earn a median salary of $63,740, and job growth should remain steady through 2030 (CareerOneStop, 2022).

 Criminal investigation is a field you may consider if you enjoy working in the community, putting together the pieces of a puzzle to solve a crime, and handling high-stress situations.
 Criminal investigators use forensic evidence alongside other types of evidence to solve cases.
-On average, Vermont criminal investigators earn $77,570 per year (Bureau of Labor Statistics, 2017).
-From 2014 through 2024, job openings for criminal investigators may increase 11% in Vermont (O*Net, 2017).
+On average, Vermont criminal investigators earn $97,310 per year (Bureau of Labor Statistics, 2022).
+Job openings for criminal investigators may increase 5% in Vermont through 2030 (CareerOneStop, 2022).

 A growing area of need in forensic science is the processing of human remains.
 After a person dies, it’s important to quickly gather delicate evidence and determine cause of death if an investigation is to take place.
-In Vermont, the average annual income for a coroner is $65,110 (BLS, 2017).
-Demand is growing steadily; O*Net anticipates an 11% swell in job openings by the year 2024 (2017).
+In Vermont, the median annual income for a coroner is $80,330 (CareerOneStop, 2022).
+Demand is growing steadily; CareerOneStop anticipates a 7% swell in job openings through the year 2030 (2022).

 Now that you know how to become a forensics scientist, it’s time to find a school that fits your needs.